 Assessing Impacts on Public Health

-Public Statement by MAPC Regarding Updated Weymouth Air Quality Data
+Public Statements by MAPC Regarding the Weymouth Health Impact Assessment

 The Massachusetts Department of Environmental Protection (MassDEP) and the Massachusetts Department of Public Health (MDPH) collaborated to prepare a health impact assessment (HIA) of a proposed natural gas compressor station in the Town of Weymouth, Massachusetts.
 The station was proposed as part of a private-sector energy infrastructure investment plan and is subject to federal and state approvals, including an air quality permit.